Monterra/seriousco.de/content/about/index.md

 </p>

 <p style="text-align:center;margin-bottom:30px;">
 Hello!
-My name is Dominik, I am <span class="_myage">24</span> years old and a passionated software engineer.
+My name is Dominik, I am 24 years old and a passionated software engineer.
 I live in Vienna, Austria and enjoy being out in the nature, hanging out with my friends or just debugging the projects I am currently working on. :wink:
 </p>

 {{< note title="Serious Code" >}}